Design, Tips & Trends

 Sharing isn’t caring: Try to have separate sponges for the different areas of the home (having different colours for different rooms is an easy fix).
 It sounds obvious but it’s definitely worthwhile when you actually think about the potential risks of spreading your bathroom bacteria over the breakfast bar.
 It’s also a good idea to wash your sponges (you can pop them in the dishwasher for a good disinfecting) but once they start to discolour or disintegrate, it’s time for them to go.

 Open the windows: Sure, we’ve all been trying to save money throughout winter by keeping the house sealed against the elements, but with spring in the air it’s time to open up.
-Cleaning creates dust and stirs up toxins so let it all out by opening up the windows, or if you’re in a Thrive Home, open up the doors to your alfresco area and let the fresh spring air and natural light flood in.
+Cleaning creates dust and stirs up toxins so let it all out by opening up the windows, or if you’re in one of our home designs, open up the doors to your alfresco area and let the fresh spring air and natural light flood in.
 A bit of fresh air and sunlight can also help reduce the condensation that can cause mould.

 Don’t go it alone: Many hands make light work so get the kids involved or write a list for your other half.
 Do whatever it takes but do not go it alone!
 Did someone say microfiber mopping slippers for the mother in law’s next birthday?